? The Most Versatile Irish Slip Jigs: The Tunes That Connect Everything

 Key Bridge Centers

-E minor, G major, A Dorian, D major
+E Minor, G Major, A Dorian, D Major

-Versatility Leader
+Connection Leader

-The Butterfly (364 connections)
+The Butterfly (ID 10, 364 connections)

 Introduction: The Flight of the Slip Jig